 The Champion 3500 Watt Dual Fuel Inverter Portable Generator will power everything you need it to.
 This generator is feature-packed.
 It has a 30 amp RV hookup built-in.
 That means there’s no need for an adapter.
 Champion also gave it an economy mode where it idles lower when your power needs are reduced.
 This saves you money on fuel in the long run.

 It runs on either gasoline or propane, giving you further fuel options.
-It’s still quiet, although a little louder than the 2000 watt version, running at about 60 decibels.
-And it’s also heavier, about 110 lbs.
+It’s still quiet, although a little louder than the 2,000-watt version, running at about 60 decibels.
+And it’s also heavier, about 110 pounds.
 So you’ve got to think about how you’ll lift it into your RV or truck before you decide on this one.
-It comes with built-in wheels and a pull handle so you can move it easily from one spot to another.
+It has built-in wheels and a pull handle so you can move it easily from one spot to another.